gonzafernan/gonzafernan/README.md

 ### Hi there, I'm Gonzalo Fernández 👋

 I'm currently finishing my degree in Mechatronics Engineering.
-My main interests are firmware development for microcontrollers, robotics, control, and the software development in general.
+My main interests are firmware development for microcontrollers, artificial intelligence, robotics, control, and the software development in general.
 I recently took some courses on RTL and digital design for FPGAs, and I hope to learn more about this.

 ### Connect with me